rdforte/jaeger/readme.md

 # POC for Jaeger
 ## Getting Started
-1. install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Used for building images
-2. install [Minikube](https://minikube.sigs.k8s.io/docs/start/).
+2. Install [Minikube](https://minikube.sigs.k8s.io/docs/start/).
 Used for running local K8s cluster
-3. install [Tilt](https://tilt.dev).
+3. Install [Tilt](https://tilt.dev).
 Used for hot reloading foo and bar services.
+4. Make sure you have `Make` installed on your OS.
+Will need this to run start/stop scripts.

 ## Running Project
 In the project root directory run command: